401k Rollovers Are on The Rise

 This can be a big surprise if you have grown used to the low costs related to employer supported accounts.
 The process of rolling over a 401(k) into an IRA is no more complicated than transferring balances between employer plans.
 You can receive a check to deposit in the new account or arrange a direct transfer.
 Workers can also combine multiple IRA and 401(k) accounts in one new IRA account, which is not possible with any other rollover option.

 You can invest funds from your IRA in U.S. gold coins minted by the Treasury Department in weights of one, one-half, one-quarter, or one-tenth ounce.
 You may also invest in certain gold, silver, palladium and platinum bullion.
 Original post by Mike Parker – The Tax Implications With a Gold IRA Investment – www.fool.com.

 Staying With The Old Account – Is That Really The Best Choice…or just the Easiest?

-Keeping your money in an ex-employer’s account doesn’t offer any particular benefits over your other options, but it is easy.
+Keeping your money in your previous employer’s account doesn’t offer any particular benefits over your other options, but it is easy.
 You can still withdraw money at any time after turning 55 without paying penalties, according to Fidelity.
 You also qualify for lower rates and special investment opportunities offered by your employer, even though you are no longer working for them.
 However, you lose the ability to defer distributions after the age of 70, which is one major benefit offered when you transfer money to a new 401(k) with a current employer.
 You also lose the tax-deferred protection offered by IRAs and other accounts backed by employers.
 Income tax will be charged on all contributions made by you and a new employer depositing money into the old account.
 Income from investments will continue to remain tax-exempt.